Skip to content

 European bee-eater

-The European Bee-Eater is a stunningly beautiful bird, boasting an array of bright colors.
+The European Bee-Eater is a stunningly beautiful bird boasting an array of bright colours.
 Its head and neck are light blue with greenish ear coverts and its back is chestnut brown.

-The wings have yellow primaries bordered in black, while the rest of the feathers contain hues of pink, russet orange, grayish-blue and olive green.
+The wings have yellow primaries bordered in black, while the rest of the feathers contain hues of pink, russet orange, greyish-blue and olive green.

 Also Featured In: Birds of PolandBirds Found in Hungary